TZWYJY/zhuzi/content/authors/zhu-yuan/_index.md

 superuser: true
 highlight_name: true
 ---
-Zhu Yuan is a student of nanophotonics at The Univerisity of Hong Kong.
+Zhu Yuan is a PhD student on nanophotonics at The Univerisity of Hong Kong.
 His research interests include new physics and applications enabled by nanophotonics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.